Ericsson/CodeCompass/doc/docker_user_guide.md

   [-u <other_compass_repository_url>] [-b <cc_branch>]
 ```

+Behind the scenes the ``docker-compose`` by
+``docker-compose.yaml`` file glues parts of the runtime applications together.
-It uses the previously built compass-devel image, build a new CodeCompass from
+It uses the previously built ``compass-devel image``, build a new CodeCompass from
 the specified source and pulls the additional necessary images from their docker
 repositories.
 (After calling ``create_base_images.sh`` run the
 ``docker images`` command that shows the created/pulled images.)